 Produce

 Winter is an intriguing time for fruits as they ripen (and over-ripen) and for root vegetables with their dancing fibrous threads.
 The three sister Asian radishes above (white/green Daikon and ruby red Korean)were irresistible as drawing subjects.
+That drawing inspired me to draw the Watermelon Radish below.

 The fading kiwi below came from our community garden kiwi vine which fruits in the fall but yields to the first hard frost before the fruit can ripen.
 They are left for the deer to feast on as they pass through the garden in search of food.